 Because Elaine, a subscriber to my lottery tips newsletter, asked me if they are any good.

-Now I know they sell lottery tickets online for lotteries all over the world, and apparently do a lot of postal mailings too.
+Well, now they sell lottery tickets online for lotteries all over the world (and apparently still do a lot of postal mailings too).

 I’ve personally never used them, but I’m very interested to hear your experiences – because when I looked today…